Addictions (Graduate Certificate)

 Dr. Barb Vesely email@example.com

-This certificate is offered on-campus and is also available for completion on-line.
+This graduate certificate is offered on-campus and is also available for completion on-line.
+For more information on our online offered programs, please visit The Center For Continuing Studies.

 - Our curriculum prepares you for the Minnesota License Alcohol and Drug (MLADC) comprehensive examination and to become credentialed as a Board Certified Counselor (BCC).